 The waterfalls of Skra, along with their magnificent emerald lake, are a dreamy corner of Paiko, hidden in a dense deciduous forest, which crosses the Kotza-Dere stream.
-Successive waterfalls, some small and some large, emerge through oaks, plane trees and ivy and offer a fascinating spectacle.
-The environment is really great for picnics, hiking, relaxation.
+Successive waterfalls, some small and some large, emerge through oaks, plane trees, and ivy and offer a fascinating spectacle.
+The environment is great for picnics, hiking, and relaxation.

 The idyllic water complex of streams that form waterfalls and their waters end up in a beautiful lake, immersed in the dense vegetation.
 The waterfalls of Skra and the small "Emerald Lake" that they create are located in the northwest of the regional unit of Kilkis, a few kilometers from the border, at the northeastern “foot” of Paiko.
 Nearby is the eponymous saddle, between the mountains of Paiko and Jenna, where the famous Battle of Skra took place, one of the most important battles of World War I. To the north, you can find the village of Skra, which took its name from the nearby peak of Skra di Legen.